tristinjohnson/PreTraining-ASR-From-Scratch/Code/finetuning_wav2vec/README.md

 This directory allows you to fine-tune the Wav2Vec2.0 model on the TI-MIT dataset.
 Furthermore, you have the option to use the original and full Wav2Vec2.0 model, or you can use a medium or small-sized model that I created in order to shrink the size of the model with the idea to decrease training time.

+## TI-MIT Speech Corpus

+TI-MIT is an acoustic-phonetic speech corpus to further help with the development of ASR.
+This dataet includes 360 speakers of 8 different dialects of American English, each reading 10 phonetically rich sentences.
+The unique part of TI-MIT is the fact that the dataset also comes with the phonemes of each speech recording, meaning a model can be trained using just the phonemes of speech.
+However, for our purposes, we will be sticking with the textual data to enhance speech recognition.
+To learn more about TI-MIT, click [HERE](https://catalog.ldc.upenn.edu/LDC93s1).

 ## Fine-Tune Wav2Vec2.0 on TI-MIT

 The script is simple as all you need to define is the type of model you would like to train.
 Simply run the 'training_wav2vec2.py' script using the following argument: